 Staff will greet you and place an arm band on your wrist, identifying you and your surgeon.
 If you have allergies, a red band will be used to alert the staff.
 You will be asked many times throughout your stay to state your name and the procedure you are having.
 DO NOT be alarmed, this is a patient safety standard used in all hospital settings.

-Prior to your procedure you will be taken to a Center of Outpatient Surgery pre-procedure room.
+Prior to your procedure you will be taken to a pre-procedure room.
 You will be given a hospital gown to change into and a bag to store your belongings.
 A nurse will conduct a nursing assessment, take your vital signs and answer any questions.
 Additional lab tests may be conducted as indicated by your surgeon and the anesthesia team.
 An IV may be placed to provide sedation and medication.
 A member of our anesthesia team will meet with you to explain the anesthesia process and answer any questions.

 Your scheduled time of surgery is approximate and may vary depending on circumstances in the operating room.